ACLoong/problem-sets/README.md

 ## [中文版](/README_ZH.md)

-Discussion about the basic knowledge of Computer Science
+Discussions about the basic knowledge of Computer Science

 ## Background